Descanonge/neba/docs/source/data/usage.rst

 ----------

 The parameters of the dataset are stored in the `ParamsManager` module.
-They are given as argument to the Dataset.
+They are given as argument to the Dataset on initialization.
 They can be directly accessed from :attr:`.Dataset.params`, or in any module at :attr:`.Module.params`.

-Parameters can be stored in a simple dictionary, or using objects from the :doc:`/configuration/index` part of Neba in a Section or Application.
+Parameters can be stored in a simple dictionary, or using objects from the :doc:`configuration</config/index>` part of Neba like a Section or Application.
 See the :ref:`existing parameters modules<existing_params>`.

 .. tip::